ReventlessDev/reventless-core/packages/doc/md/introduction.md

 Reventless is a methodology, a programming model and a cloud provider agnostic Framework for creating event-based, serverless micro-services.

+## The Reventless Mindset

+> Create value fast and iterate to improve.

+other Suggestion:
+> Create value fast and ship with confidence.

 ## The Reventless Methodology

-- gater requirementss in an efficient and customer centric manner
+- gather requirements in an efficient and customer centric manner
+    * customer centric
+    * low effort requirement specification
 - use of a common (ubiquitous) language / vocabulary across all stake holders to foster better communication and understanding
+    * improved communication efficiency

 ## The Reventless Programming Model